-(Sinc1.1000 and Gaus1_180r.1000 from the Bruker shaped pulse library), Figure 1.
-The selective pulse length and power were calculated using the Shape Tool (TopSpin 3.6.3) using a selective bandwidth of $60 \, \mathrm{Hz}$, resulting in excitation pulses of $26.8 \, \mathrm{ms}$ and refocusing pulses of $14.7 \, \mathrm{ms}$.
-The diffusion time was $\Delta = 250 \, \mathrm{ms}$, with the timing in the pulse program modified taking into account the additional selective blocks in the pulse sequence.
-Three signals were chosen for the selective diffusion experiment: the water signal ($4.8 \, \mathrm{ppm}$), and from the MAS peptide the methyl signal of methionine ($2.1 \, \mathrm{ppm}$) and the methyl signal of alanine ($1.45 \, \mathrm{ppm}$).
-As in the non-selective experiment, the popt function was used to vary the maximum gradient amplitude over $16 \, \mathrm{experiments}$.
-The simultaneous optimization feature of the popt function was used to control individually the three gradient amplitudes, g_n (Figure 1).
+were calculated using the Shape Tool (TopSpin 3.6.3) using a selective bandwidth of $60\,\mathrm{Hz}$, resulting in excitation pulses of $26.8\,\mathrm{ms}$ and refocusing pulses of $14.7\,\mathrm{ms}$.
+The diffusion time was $\Delta=250\,\mathrm{ms}$, with the timing in the pulse program modified taking into account the additional selective blocks in the pulse sequence.
+Three signals were chosen for the selective diffusion experiment: the water signal (4.8 ppm), and from the MAS peptide the methyl signal of methionine (2.1 ppm) and the methyl signal of alanine (1.45 ppm).

 All NMR experiments were performed using RF pulses calibrated on the day of measurement.
 Each measurement consisted of 8 scans, each scan containing 32 K data points over a spectral width of 20 ppm.
-The FIDs were zero-filled by a factor of 2 and multiplied by an exponential function equivalent to 0.3 Hz line width prior to Fourier transformation.
+The FIDs were zero-filled by a factor of 2 and multiplied by an exponential function equivalent to $0.3\,\mathrm{Hz}$ line width prior to Fourier transformation.
 The series of 16 spectra from each diffusion measurement was extracted using an in-house Matlab script (Matlab 2020b, Mathworks, Natick, USA).
 The Matlab 'fit' function was used to extract the diffusion coefficients.
-We note that the dosy functionality available in TopSpin was not used in setting up the experiments nor in the data analyses.